TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 While an ADC takes us from continuous to discrete, a DAC takes us from discrete to continuous.
 (Well, it tries to anyway.[^lossy]) The shape of the resulting analogue waveform depends on the DAC implementation.
 Simple DACs will stagger the output at discrete levels.
 More complex DACs may interpolate between two discrete samples to “guess” the intermediate values.
 Some of these guesses will be off, but at least the signal is smoother.

-[^lossy]: Keep in mind that sampling a continuous signal is a lossy conversion.
+[^lossy]: Sampling a continuous signal is a lossy conversion.
 Information is bound to be loss.
-A DAC can only replicate the original signal so much.
+A DAC can only replicate the original signal so much...

 ### Example: Initialising the DAC